justb3a/dotfiles/README.md

 installed via vundle - for a list of the plugins see vimrc.

-To get things to work properly you first have to install vundle - see the instructions here: [vundle](https://github.com/gmarik/vundle)
+To get things to work properly you first have to install dein.vim - see the instructions here: [dein.vim](https://github.com/Shougo/dein.vim)

 add in /etc/shells `/usr/local/bin/zsh`
 and run in vim `:BundleInstall`